You are here

 PCOS and Weight Loss

 There is a clear link between weight and polycystic ovary syndrome (PCOS).
 It is estimated that 50 to 60 percent of women with PCOS are obese, and more are somewhat overweight.
-Now, new research shows that in the majority of women high levels of insulin are responsible for weight gain and other aspects of PCOS including infertility.
+Research shows that in the majority of women high levels of insulin are responsible for weight gain and other aspects of PCOS including infertility.
 But what does this mean for women with PCOS, especially those who want to become pregnant?

 PCOS and Insulin Levels